andreybicalho/VaultMantleDoc/README.md

 ### Triggering the Ability:

-The simplest way to activate the ability is by using its gameplay tag, as follows:
+For this example we're going to activate the ability by using its gameplay tag as follows:

 ![alt text](image-12.png)

+---
 # FAQ

+## 1. My project doesn't use the Gameplay Ability System (GAS), will it work?

+Unfortunately no. There is another plugin coming soon that will enable projects without GAS to have this gameplay mechanic.
+Stay tuned.

-## 1. Compatible with Lyra?
+## 2. Compatible with Lyra?

+Yes, but if you want to use it with the Lyra Ability Set (`ULyraAbilitySet`) it requires you to create a new C++ ability based on the `ULyraGameplayAbility`.
-Yes.
-Create a new C++ ability based on the `ULyraGameplayAbility` copy and paste the relevant code from the `UGameplayAbility_VaultMantle` and that's it.
-If using the `Windwalker Echo` animation make sure to retarget to Lyra's skeleton.
+You can simple copy and paste the relevant code from the `UGameplayAbility_VaultMantle` and that's it.
+If using the `Windwalker Echo` animation make sure to retarget to Lyra's character skeleton.
 When opening the montage you should get something similar to the following screens:

 ![alt text](image-5.png)